hwdsl2/self-hosted-ai-stack/README.md

 docker compose up -d
 ./stack-check.sh
 ```

+After the stack restarts, run `./stack-check.sh` to confirm the services and generated credential wiring are healthy.

 `git pull` updates all project files (including any changes to compose files); `docker compose pull` updates the service images.
 If you've customized `docker-compose.yml`, `git pull` will merge changes automatically, or prompt you to resolve conflicts on the same lines.